ACCLAB/dabestr/cran-comments.md

-## v0.2.1
+## v0.2.3
-This is a update to the package, fixing a bug in the previous release.
+This is a patch update, in response to an automated CRAN check for the upcoming release of ggplot2 (v3.3.0).
-I fixed an earlier submission on 25 June 2019, which had a non-canonical CRAN URL.

 ## Test environments
-* local OS X install (macOS High Sierra; release)
+* local OS X install (macOS Catalina; release)
 * ubuntu 16.04 (on travis-ci; devel and release)
 * win-builder (oldrelese, release, and devel)